gauravsinha7/face-estimation/README.md

 # face-estimation
-Project to predict face landmarks and poses
+Project to predict face landmarks and poses using open CV